 Robert Maynard Pirsig, author of the great 1974 novel Zen and the Art of Motorcycle Maintenance, died on April 24, 2017 at the age of 88.
 This novel was a cornerstone of the late Beat/Hippie literary era, and it continues to touch the hearts of countless readers all over the world.

 Though this novel's fetching title makes a big first impression, it's about much more than Buddhist philosophy and combustion engines.
 As a philosophical novel, it brushes quickly past Eastern philosophy to dive deep into the classics of ancient Greece, and despite all this it's really a novel about parenthood, and about the challenge of staying centered and sane amidst the trials and challenges of everyday American life.

 Most of all, Zen and the Art of Motorcycle Maintenance is a personal, autobiographical story about a father worrying about how to raise his son.
-It's only because the novel works so effectively on this raw emotional ground — and not because of its clever title or zeitgest-y Summer of Love vibe — that it remains so widely loved by so many readers today.
+It's mainly because the novel works so effectively on this raw emotional ground — of course, its clever title and zeitgest-y Summer of Love vibe helps too — that it remains so widely loved by so many readers today.

 But there's an agonizing, terrible twist to the story Robert Pirsig tells about a cross-country motorcycle trip with his tween son Chris, a trip designed to strengthen a father/son bond that the narrator/novelist knew would always be precarious and hazardous due to his own psychological instability.
 The narrator/novelist took his curious, pleasant and occasionally irritable son on a cross-country trip in order to give him a grounding in motion and reality, and a cosmic sense of the possibilities of life.
 Robert Pirsig was apparently a pretty good father, and young Chris (his real name as well as his name in the book) was turning out fine by the time the novel was published in 1974, several years after the ride chronicled in the book.